What Is a Workplace Counsellor - And Why It Matters More Than You Think

 6. A connected post: In-House Counselling and Why It Works

-You can read more about in-house counselling in this follow-up blog, Employee Counselling That Actually Feels Human, where I explore how some companies integrate this model into their weekly rhythm, offering regular access without pressure.
+You can read more about in-house counselling in this follow-up blog post, Therapy for Employees That Works Because It Feels Human, where I explore how some companies integrate this model into their weekly rhythm, offering regular access without pressure.

-Please feel free to book a free initial consultation or reach out for a conversation.
+Please feel free to reach out for a conversation.
+Read more about The Farley’s employee counselling service here.

 Further Reading & References